 Upon the termination of the Agreement according to section 2 of the Agreement, the Reseller shall provide assistance to the Customer regarding the discontinuation of the Agreement with Microsoft.
 This includes notification of termination to Microsoft or assistance with transfer of the Customer’s account to another reseller, and removal of any Reseller specific attributes from the Customer account.

 Other support, such as support related to transfer of Customer data, deletion of the Customer’s applications from Microsoft’s Cloud-services, is available as a payable service on the Reseller’s terms and conditions.

+Assistance with license audits

+Microsoft requires Reseller to 1) verify that Customers are using genuine software only when Microsoft software is installed by the Customer, and 2) assist in ensuring that Customers to whom reseller has resold are properly licensed, such as in terms of number of users and devices.

+The Customer therefore agrees that the Supplier has the right to perform license audits of the Customer, at regular intervals, to verify that the Customer is properly licensed for products subscribed to/ purchased through the Supplier as a reseller.

+The Client is obliged to assist free of charge to the extent necessary with the collection of information necessary to perform such an audit, including providing the necessary access to relevant information and documentation.

 Appendix 4 – Data Processing Agreement between the Customer (Controller) and Microsoft (Processor)